Learning Disability Service (Adults)

 Referrals can be made:

-Written referrals are accepted but must include the reason for referral and consent from the person you're referring.
+- Written referrals are accepted but must include the reason for referral and consent of the individual - Please contact stsft.ld-admin-team@nhs.net for the most current referral form.

-Referrals are reviewed and initial contact will be made within 10 working days.
+Referrals are reviewed and initial contact made within 10 working days.